dudapiotr/ZfTable/README.md

 Examples
 -------
-In folder Example there is a couple of examples how use decorators and generate table
+In Example directory there is a couple of examples how use decorators and generate table.
+After added js and css file to your layout view, in controller there are a table calls(based on datas from ZF2 tutorial - album ).